 Increase conversions while reducing fraud and payment processing fees by showing only those payment gateways users are familiar with and trust the most.

-Conditional payment gateways = lower risk, higher sales
+WooCommerce conditional payment methods = lower risk, higher sales

 Not all payment gateways are equal.
 Some work better for fraud reduction, some have lower fees, and some have higher acceptance from customers.

 Conditional Payment Methods for WooCommerce adds restriction rules for available payment gateways during checkout.
 You can hide/show any payment method (including custom payment methods) by

 - Billing or shipping location